MisterHims/react-tsx/README.md

   ],
 };
 ```

+Note: If the syntax of our `postcss.config.cjs` file does not use modern syntax based on ES6 modules with a `postcss.config.mjs` file, it's because TailwindCSS responds on our terminal that nested css has been detected but our file must be misconfigured (which is not not the case since it still works).
+It seems that this would be a known problem due to a conflict between TailwindCSS and PostCSS but that the founder of TailwindCCS does not want to make any effort to fix it.

 For using the Syntax highlighting for our css files, we can use the PostCSS Language VSCode plugin then install it this way: <https://github.com/MhMadHamster/vscode-postcss-language/blob/master/README.md>